 Don't Provide Pre-Reading Information

-Finally, one of the best ways to obtain a real psychic reading is to find a reputable psychic.
+With the evidence pointing toward either conclusion, the best you can do is find a reputable reader if you decide to get a reading.
 Ask for recommendations, read online reviews, and do your research before contacting the reader.
 Seek as much information as you can and learn about the psychic's reputation beforehand.
 For best results, choose a reader with whom you feel confident.